-It is definitely the most popular video hosting site in the world.
+It is definitely the most popular video hosting site in the world (check out some stats here).
 For businesses, it performs extremely well.
 It has more traffic than any other video site on the internet.
 (And more than most websites period!)

 It’s Google SEO friendly as it’s owned by Google and thus given priority

 Creating a channel on Youtube is very easy and provides a clear place to send your audience, as well as something to which they can subscribe.

 Playlists offer a defined path of videos to have your audience watch.
 Which is great if your videos can pique their interest within the first 5 seconds or so, since they autoplay one after the other.

 Youtube promises high performance, so videos load quickly for your audience.

 The resolution of your video can range all the way up to 4K, otherwise known as UHD, which looks great!

 You can monetize your videos with ads.
 Good for you, but this can be annoying for your viewer.
 And so we transition to the cons.